Hawthorn Football Club

 At the conclusion of the 2010 season, Brown made the move to the Gold Coast Suns, where he was influential in its inaugural season.
 He captured the essence of the year in his season diary ‘The Rise of The Suns’ (published by Slattery Media Group).
 In season 2012, Campbell made the move from defence to attack in order to add forward pressure.
 In doing so booted 22 goals and was a good contributor on a weekly basis.

 Brown is also a regular fixture on both radio and television, Brown is at home in front of the microphone, his laidback delivery and larrikin character make him a favourite among footy followers and casual fans alike.
-He can be most regularly seen on the Seven Network covering the VFL and Horse Racing and most recently on the Nine Network as a panellist on The Verdict.
+He can be most regularly seen on the Seven Network covering the VFL and Horse Racing.
+In recent years Brown has also featured on primetime show – Talking Footy – and has hosted the likes of the Brownlow and Logies Red Carpet.